fclorenzo/pkreborn-access/README.md

 For simple bug reports and feature suggestions, please continue to use the [issues page](https://github.com/fclorenzo/pkreborn-access/issues).

+## Support the Project

+PRA is, and will always be, a free and open source project.
+If you find it helpful, and would like to support its development, please consider sponsoring!
+You can find the sponsor button at the top of this repository, or [click here to go to my sponsors profile](https://github.com/sponsors/fclorenzo) to go directly to the GitHub Sponsors page.

 ## Credits

 - [Torre's Decat](https://www.rebornevo.com/forums/topic/59095-torres-madness-modpacks-debug-rogue-mod-stat-display-qol-bug-patching/) — for the accessible displaying of pokémon stats and team exporting.